 Meet Christian Miele

-A devoted family man, local attorney, and lifelong Republican, Christian Miele is running to be the next State Senator for District 34, which encompasses the Harford County communities of Bel Air, Abingdon, Joppatowne, Edgewood, Belcamp, Perryman, Aberdeen, and Havre de Grace.
+A devoted family man, local attorney, and experienced state legislator, Christian Miele is running to be the next State Senator for District 34, which encompasses the Harford County communities of Bel Air, Abingdon, Joppatowne, Edgewood, Belcamp, Perryman, Aberdeen, and Havre de Grace.

 With current State Senator Bob Cassilly running for Harford County Executive, District 34 needs a strong, experienced, and effective leader to fill his shoes.
 Christian Miele is that leader.